How to go out in public after leaving the barn!

 Cut the dust and shavings before you step into public!

-- A super stiff brush - for barn evidence removal.
-There will be times that jumping in the car in your paddock boots and breeches is going to happen.
-You can give your lower legs a thorough swiping with a stiff brush to get rid of shavings and dust.
+- A super stiff brush – for barn evidence removal.
+There will be times that jumping in the car in your paddock boots and breeches is going to happen, give your lower legs a thorough wiping with a stiff brush to get rid of shavings and dust.

 Keep the barn shoes at the barn and your car won’t be as smelly!

-How do you transition from barn to clean people land?
+How do you transition from the barn to clean people land?